11 Ways for High Earners to Reduce Taxable Income [2023]

 7. Invest in Companies that Pay Dividends

-The income that you earn from your job is taxed at ordinary income rates, and the result is that you pay a high tax rate if you are a high earner.
+The income that you earn from your job is taxed at ordinary income rates, and the result is that you pay a high tax rate if you’re a high earner.
 You may know that capital gains are taxed at a lower rate, meaning there are tax benefits to earning capital gains.

 If you have previously invested in companies that pay dividends, those dividends will be reported to you on Form 1099-DIV.
 Qualified dividend payments appear in Box 1b.
 Ordinary dividends appear in Box 1a.
 The maximum federal tax rate for qualified dividends is 20%.